AlexWatson1212/embracing-authenticity/_posts/2025-06-23-the-house-you-build.md

 Title: The House You Build
 Date: 2025-06-23
 Tags: choice, identity, james-hollis
 Description: Every life is built — piece by piece — through our choices.
-The question is: are we building out of fear and habit, or from a place of freedom?
 Emotions: [grief, hope]